ClickHouse/ClickHouse/docs/en/sql-reference/transactions.md

 #### Verify that experimental transactions are enabled

-Issue a `BEGIN TRANSACTION` forllowed by a `ROLLBACK` to verify that experimental transactions are enabled, and that ClickHouse Keeper is enabled as it is used to track transactions.
+Issue a `BEGIN TRANSACTION` followed by a `ROLLBACK` to verify that experimental transactions are enabled, and that ClickHouse Keeper is enabled as it is used to track transactions.

 ```sql
 BEGIN TRANSACTION